what is phishing?

 This type of phishing is designed to create a sense of panic or fear.

 Someone has gained access to your account.
 Your about to be cut off.
 Your money is being stolen.
-Your being accused of something dreadful.
+You're being accused of something dreadful.

 And it's incredibly effective.